Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7: Methods and Sample Information

 Figure~\ref{fig:SIFig2}(a) shows a false-color intensity map of the $(HHL)$ plane at the elastic line, collected with $E_i=3.7$~meV at $T=0.25$~K, where clear intensity is observed at the nominally forbidden (002) position.
 Constant-$Q$ energy cuts at several zone centers are presented in Fig.~\ref{fig:SIFig2}(b--d) for $E_i=2.19$~meV and in Fig.~\ref{fig:SIFig2}(e--g) for $E_i=3.7$~meV.
 At both incident energies and temperatures, finite intensity is detected at (002) [Fig.~\ref{fig:SIFig2}(b,e)].
 A temperature-dependent enhancement of this signal is evident only in the $E_i=2.19$~meV data, where the intensity at $T=0.25$~K exceeds that at $T=10$~K [Fig.~\ref{fig:SIFig2}(b)], while the corresponding difference in the $E_i=3.7$~meV data is negligible [Fig.~\ref{fig:SIFig2}(e)].
-The (002) reflection is also observed in measurements with $E_i=7.59$~meV (not shown), with nearly identical intensity at both $T=0.25$~K and $T=10$~K. Together, these results suggest that the elastic intensity at $T=10$~K arises from genuine nuclear Bragg scattering due to lattice distortion, while the additional change between $T=10$~K and $T=0.25$~K at (002) is attributable to multiple scattering.
-Notably, the (002) reflection is absent in SCXRD data collected at $T=300$~K, indicating that the distortion giving rise to this peak emerges only upon cooling.
-A detailed analysis of the lattice disorder at low temperatures will be the subject of future work.
+The (002) reflection is also observed in measurements with $E_i=7.59$~meV (not shown), with nearly identical intensity at both $T=0.25$~K and $T=10$~K. Notably, the (002) reflection is absent in the SCXRD data collected at $T = 300$~K and $T = 100$~K. The refinement at $T=300$ K confirms a pyrochlore structure with space group $Fd\bar{3}m$ [Table~\ref{Tab:XRD}].
+A genuine (002) reflection can only arise if the crystal symmetry is lowered from the pyrochlore space group $Fd\bar{3}m$, such as through a transition to the subgroup $F\bar{4}3m$~\cite{Okamoto2013_BreathingPyrochlore}.
+However, heat-capacity measurements on the single-crystal \nso\ sample over the temperature range [5,250]~K [Fig.~\ref{fig:SIFig3}(a)] show no indication of any structural transition.
+Taken together, these observations suggest that the observed (002) reflection is more likely of extrinsic origin, such as multiple scattering, rather than a genuine cooling-induced lattice distortion.
+Similar (002) reflections have been reported in \hto, \yto, and $\mathrm{Er_2Ti_2O_7}$, and were attributed to multiple scattering from strong allowed Bragg reflections~\cite{Baroudi2015_SymmetryLightStuffing}.

 In Fig.~\ref{fig:SIFig2}(c,d,f,g), comparison of the $T=0.25$~K and $T=10$~K datasets reveals pronounced magnetic Bragg intensity at $(220)$ and $(113)$, with essentially no additional magnetic signal at $(111)$ and $(004)$.
 This pattern is consistent with the noncoplanar all-in–all-out (AIAO) magnetic structure reported in Ref.~\cite{Bertin_2015_Nd2Sn2O7}.